ArmanJR/coding-blog/posts/index.md

 <br>

 Howdy!
 I'm Arman (AKA Junior) & This is my `coding.blog` where I post about casual coding stuff.
-Please notice that I'm not a developer, not even close.

 ---